Kolelab/Chandelier-Pyramidal-NEURON-model/README.md

 `model/`	: Cell definitions and synapse setup scripts

+`morphologies/` : PyC and ChC reconstruction files, adjusted from Jiang et al. (2015), Science, 350(6264), used for model development.

 `mod/` 		: NEURON `.mod` files for ion channels used by ChC and PyC

 `tools/` 	: Utilities for measuring tau, Rin, spike frequency, AP dynamics to validate the model's biological accuracy